Conditions and how we treat them

 - Psychometric and cognitive assessment in relation to global development delay or cognitive function

-The types of support Recolo provides
+The types of support that we provide

 Some of our interventions include: